wesleymeredith/Ames-Housing-Project/README.md

 python FeatureE.py --input_file train.csv
 ```

-## Dependencies
-Ensure you have the following dependencies installed:
-- Sklearn
-- Matplotlib
-- GraphVIZ
-- Pandas
-- NumPy

 ## Data Files
 Use train4.csv and test4.csv for training, as these files contain the original data transformed and cleaned.